pulsar-edit/pulsar/CONTRIBUTING.md

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

 ## Styleguides

+### Note: This section may not be entirely relevant to Pulsar.
+This note will be removed when the below section is confirmed to be correct.

 ### Git Commit Messages